-Table III.A, continued Storm Water Management Program - Schedule for Implementation and Compliance Part of Permit Storm Water Management Program Component Compliance Date Responsibility Po st-Construction Storm Water Management (40 C. FR '122.34(b) (5)) D. A.H.D.S.
+Storm W Table III.A, continued ater Management Program - Schedule for Implei nentation and Compliance Part of Permit Storm Water Management Program Component Compliance Date Responsibility I Post-Construction Storm Water Management (40 C FR 122.34(b) (5)) D. H.D.
 Implement a program to address post-construction storm water runoff from new development and redevelopment projects.
 Review and update existing program as necessary.
-(II.B.5.a) Walinday F. J Part II.B.5 Adopt an ordinance or other regulatory mechanism to address post-construction runoff from new development and redevelopment projects.
+(II.B.5.a) the date Part II.B.5 Adopt an ordinance or other regulatory mechanism to address post-construction runoff from new development and redevelopment projects.
 Review and update existing program as necessary.
-(II.B.5.b) Within three years of the effective date of this permit Each permittee Implement a program to ensure proper long-term operation and maintenance of post-construction storm water management controls; review and update program as necessary (II.B.5.c) 1 Pollution Prevention/Good Housekeeping (40 CF) R '122.34(b)(6))) Implement an operation and maintenance program intended to prevent or reduce pollutant runoff from municipal operations (II.B.6.a) Within one year of the effective date of this permit Part II.B.6 Develop and conduct appropriate training for municipal personnel (II.B.6.b) Within one year of the effective date of this permit, annually thereafter Each permittee Develop and implement a snow management program to reduce snow dumping directly into waters of the U.S., and the discharge of pollutants to the MS4, to the maximum extent practicable (II.B.6.c) Within four years of the effective date of this permit
+(II.B.5.b) Within three years of the effective date of this permit Implement a program to ensure proper long-term operation and maintenance of post-construction storm water management controls; review and update program as necessary (II.B.5.c) Pollution Prevention/Good Housekeeping (40 CF. R '122.34(b)(6)) Implement an operation and maintenance program intended to prevent or reduce pollutant runoff from municipal operations (II.B.6.a) Within one year of the effective date of this permit Part II.B.6 Develop and conduct appropriate training for municipal personnel (II.B.6.b) Within one year of the effective date of this permit, annually thereafter Each permittee Develop and implement a snow management program to reduce snow dumping directly into waters of the U.S., and the discharge of pollutants to the MS4, to the maximum extent practicable (II.B.6.c) Within four years of the effective date of this permit